1. Purpose of policy

 the Commonwealth Guidelines means Commonwealth Scholarships Guidelines (Research) 2017 made under section 46-20 of the Higher Education Support Act 2003.
 The full Guidelines can be accessed at https://www.legislation.gov.au/Details/F2016L01602

 HDR Scholarship means any financial support awarded by a competitive process to a student undertaking a higher degree by research.

 Research Training Program (RTP) Scholarships are scholarships funded by the Commonwealth Government through Research Block Grant.
 RTP Scholarship types include RTP Stipends, RTP Fees Offsets and RTP Allowances.

 USCRS means a USC-funded Research Scholarship equivalent in value and conditions to a Research Training Program scholarship.

 USCIRS means USC-funded International Research Scholarship (for international students) equivalent in value, eligibility criteria and conditions to a Research Training Program scholarship.

 4. Policy Statement

 4.1 USC will select candidates to be offered a RTP Scholarships through a competitive process, and in accordance with the Commonwealth Scholarships Guidelines (Research) 2017, hereafter referred to as “the Commonwealth Guidelines”, made under section 46-20 of the Higher Education Support Act 2003, within the limits of its Research Training Program grant each year.

-4.1.1 Information on application, selection and offer procedures and associated information is provided in the Postgraduate Research Scholarships - Procedures.
+4.1.1 Information on application, selection and offer procedures and associated information is provided in the Higher Degrees by Research Scholarships - Procedures.